DevL0rd/SkyNX/README.md

 [Downloads are here](https://github.com/DevL0rd/SkyNX/releases).

 Also, if you can help, I'm currently looking for a job.
-If you have any leads, let me know at!
-SkyNxApp@gmail.com
+If you have any leads, let me know at SkyNxApp@gmail.com.

 [Video Instructions / Review Here](https://www.youtube.com/watch?v=YtnIqVdYbf4).
 Big shout out to Jonny Troche for this high quality tutorial!
 Make sure to like and subscribe guys ;D